groovy-sky/arm-template-101/PITCHME.md

 ---

-# Azure ARM Template
+# Hackathon - How to provision your Azure ARM Template
+## A & P conference 26.3.2019

 Lasse Saine

-Kristoffer Arfvidson

 Jurijs Fadejevs